It's the Great Pumpkin, Charlie Brown: Legacy

 It's the Great Pumpkin, Charlie Brown defined a new genre, as it was the first major Halloween special to broadcast on television.
-The special's enduring popularity helped to define Halloween for the baby boomers generation and contributed to the spread of Halloween as a widely celebrated holiday.
+The special's enduring popularity helped to define Halloween for the Baby Boomer generation and contributed to the spread of Halloween as a widely celebrated holiday.
 Its viewing has since been established as a common Halloween tradition, and its 2003 rebroadcast was the most successful holiday special of the 2000s with 13.2 million viewers.

 Two scenes adapting common elements of the comic strip—Snoopy as a WWI flying ace and Charlie Brown attempting to kick the football—were popularized by this special and became commonly recognized imagery.
 The sequence of Snoopy as a flying ace, which featured no other characters and took up approximately one quarter of the program's runtime, popularized Snoopy as a character independently of the others.
 Schulz replicated It's the Great Pumpkin, Charlie Brown when he portrayed Linus's devotion to the Easter Beagle in the 1974 special It's the Easter Beagle, Charlie Brown.
 In this case, Schulz was careful to avoid religious overtones, having Snoopy be the Easter Beagle.
 The Great Pumpkin has also been referenced in later Peanuts specials, including You're Not Elected, Charlie Brown.